Sleepless-Development/sleepless_inventory_addons/backItems/backItems.md

 - `prio`: The priority of the item is set to 1.
 - `isWeapon`: Since this is not a weapon, we set it to `false`.
-- `model`: We specify the model of the new item using the `model` property.
-Replace `new_item_model` with the appropriate hash value for the desired model.
+- `hash`: We specify the model of the new item using the `hash` property.
+Replace `model_or_weapon_hash` with the appropriate hash value for the desired model or weapon.
 - `customPos`: We provide custom position and rotation data for the item.
 The `pos` property is set to the default position (0.0, 0.0, 0.0), and the `rot` property is set to the default rotation (0.0, 0.0, 0.0).

 You can modify the values of the properties based on your needs.
-Remember to replace `new_item_model` with the correct

- hash value for the desired model.

 Save the changes and run the code with the new item configuration.